IEA Solar Heating and Cooling Programme

 The International Energy Agency Solar Heating and Cooling Technology Collaboration Programme (IEA SHC TCP) is one of over 40 multilateral Technology Collaboration Programmes (also known as TCPs) of the International Energy Agency.
 It was one of the first of such programmes, founded in 1977.
-Its current mission is to "advance international collaborative efforts for solar energy to reach the goal set in the vision of contributing 50% of the low temperature heating and cooling demand by 2030.".
+Its current mission is "To bring the latest solar heating and cooling research and information to the forefront of the global energy transition. .".
 Its international solar collector statistics Solar Heat Worldwide serves as a reference document for governments, financial institutions, consulting firms and non-profit/non-governmental organizations.